tawituthai/SFND_3DObjectsTracking/README.md

 Implement `computeTTCLidar` function.
 Given Lidar points from previous and current frame, determine Time To Collision.
 Speacial care need to be taken to handle outlier points.

 Instead of using the nearest Lidar point to determine a distance between ego and preceeding car, I uses a centroid of the points instead.
 This will minimize an effect of having a few outlier points and therefore provide more reliable TTC calculation output.

+`[update]` Additional experiment shown that there are some abnormalities in TTC estimation when some lidar points doesn't come from preceeding vehicle and cause TTC estimation to be unrealisticly high.
+My solution is to use a median value of lidar points instead of using centroid, this greatly help a robustness of TTC estimation from lidar points.

 ### FP.3 Associate Keypoint Correspondences with Bounding Boxes
 Implement `clusterKptMatchesWithROI` function.
 Given a matches keypoints between previous and current frame, we need to assign a valid matches keypoints pair to a bounding boxes.